Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: Introduction

-In the 1980's, Kostochka proved the following using a complicated recoloring argument together with a technique for reducing $\Delta$ in a counterexample based on hitting every maximum clique with an independent set.
+In the 1980s, Kostochka proved the following using a complicated recoloring argument together with a technique for reducing $\Delta$ in a counterexample based on hitting every maximum clique with an independent set (which we explain following Lemma~\ref{HittingMaxCliques}).